Minnesota Dog and Puppy Training

 Yes!
 Our classes are family friendly.
 We encourage children to be involved in all parts of training classes, but for everyone's safety an adult must be present and maintain control of the dog at all times.

 Small children may become bored, tired, or disruptive, so we recommend you bring an extra adult who can tend to their needs.
+For safety reasons, we may ask that your child remain outside the classroom, particularly during playgroups.

 Class fees are due at time of registration and are nonrefundable.
 Exceptions apply only in cases of emergency or illness.